ot4i/app-connect-templates/resources/markdown/Sync contacts from AstraDB contact table to contacts of MsDynamicsCrmRest_instructions.md

 3. To start the flow, in the banner click **Start flow**.

-In this example, the flow triggers when new contact is added in AstraDb and this flow will add same contact to MsDynamicCrmRest and once contact is added sucessfully as a notification mail will be sent with contact details.
+In this example, the flow triggers when new contact is added in AstraDb and this flow will add same contact to MsDynamicsCrmRest and once contact is added sucessfully as a notification mail will be sent with contact details.
 It helps you keep the contacts records in sync from AstraDb to MsDynamicsCrmRest.